In the Summertime: In other media

-The song's lyric "have a drink, have a drive, go out and see what you can find" led to its use in a UK advert for the campaign Drinking and Driving Wrecks Lives.
-It featured the first verse against people enjoying drinks in a pub during summer, then stopped to show a fatal car accident caused by drink driving.
+The song's lyric "have a drink, have a drive, go out and see what you can find" led to its use in 1992 in a UK advert for the campaign Drinking and Driving Wrecks Lives.
+It featured the first verse against people enjoying drinks in a pub during summer, then stopped to show a fatal car accident caused by drunk driving.

-"In the Summertime" has been featured in many feature-length films including 29th Street, Twin Town, The Substitute, Drowning Mona, Mr. Deeds, Stolen Summer, Anita and Me, Wedding Crashers, Wild About Harry, Despicable Me 2, and Dog Days, and X.
+"In the Summertime" has been featured in many feature-length films including 29th Street, Twin Town, The Substitute, The Maze Kids Movie: Bigger, Better, Longer, Dirtier, Drowning Mona, Mr. Deeds, Stolen Summer, Anita and Me, Wedding Crashers, Wild About Harry, Despicable Me 2, and Dog Days, and X.